Coronavirus (COVID-19) Preparedness

 If under this circumstance you received credit during the cancellation process for funds originally provided by UHP, please contact UHP’s Finance Department to ensure that an accurate documentation and accounting of the credited funds in your personal account is established.

-· If you made approved travel-related arrangements before today, March 12, 2020, and the event or travel has NOT been cancelled but you want to cancel your travel for personal reasons, then you may cancel all travel arrangements and UHP will be responsible for all non-refundable cancellation related costs.
-Currently, most major airlines are offering to waive cancellation or change fees through March 31, 2020.
-We encourage you to take advantage of these limited time offers and reduce the financial exposure to UHP.
+• If you made approved travel-related arrangements before March 12, 2020, and the event or travel has NOT been cancelled but you want to cancel your travel for personal reasons, then you may cancel all travel arrangements and UHP will be responsible for all non-refundable cancellation related costs.

-· If you make authorized business related travel arrangements after March 12, 2020, and the event or travel has NOT been cancelled at the time of your departure, but you elect to cancel your travel for personal reasons, UHP will not be responsible for any cancellation related costs, including any of your out-of-pocket expenses.
+• If you make authorized business related travel arrangements and the event or travel has NOT been cancelled at the time of your departure, but you elect to cancel your travel for personal reasons, UHP will not be responsible for any cancellation related costs, including any of your out-of-pocket expenses.

 If you are planning international travel, we encourage you to review the information at the links provided below.
 The Centers for Disease Control and Prevention (CDC) provides information regarding country specific health information and alerts, as well as travel notice levels as they pertain to COVID-19.

-If you are showing signs of acute respiratory illness (fever of 100.4 degrees F, shortness of breath, cough) upon return from any destination (foreign or domestic), it is required that you notify your supervisor and you are expected to stay home.
-It is also recommended that you see your health care provider.
+Additionally, if you are showing signs of acute respiratory illness (fever of 100.4 degrees F, shortness of breath, cough) upon return from any destination (foreign or domestic), it is required that you notify your supervisor and you are expected to stay home.
+It is also recommended that you contact your health care provider.